Sanchita-InLoop/Shadow_AI/README.md

 npm run dev
 ```

 Visit `http://localhost:5173` in your browser.
+In local development, API calls are proxied to the backend via `vite.config.js`; in production, the frontend reads the backend URL from the `VITE_API_URL` environment variable.

 ---